Minnesota Multiphasic Personality Inventory (MMPI)

 MMPI-2 Guide: Unveil Your Personality

-Are you aware that the Minnesota Multiphasic Personality Inventory 2 (MMPI-2) stands out far beyond a simple personality test?
-Indeed, it represents the most frequently utilized psychological assessment instrument in identifying mental health conditions, boasting over 10 million uses across the globe.
+Did you know that the Minnesota Multiphasic Personality Inventory 2 (MMPI-2) is much more than just a personality test?
+It is actually the most widely used psychological assessment tool for identifying mental health conditions, with over 10 million administrations worldwide.

 Developed in the 1930s by Starke R. Hathaway and J. Charnley McKinley at the University of Minnesota, the MMPI-2 has revolutionized the field of psychological assessments.
 This comprehensive test consists of 567 true-false questions and takes approximately 60 to 90 minutes to complete.
 It has been revised and updated several times to ensure its validity and relevance in contemporary clinical practice.